-- 302 When an Extra-legal Vehicle or Load is operating under any permit, an electronically transmitted copy of a Transport Permit shall be acceptable. - 303 The Applicant must include the following information and documentation as part of the application: - 303.1 Applicant name, address and phone number. - 303.2 Type of permit requested. - 303.3 Method of payment. - 303.4 Make, model and last 8 characters of the Vehicle Identification Number of the power unit to be permitted. - 303.5 Start date for the Permit. - 303.6 Maximum total weight of Extra-legal Vehicle or Load. - 303 7 Distribution of axle weights with axle spacing if applying for overweight permit. - 303.8 Maximum number of Axles of the complete unit. - 303.9 Maximum Height of Extra-legal Vehicle or Load. - 303.10 Maximum Width of Extra-legal Vehicle or Load. - 303.11 Maximum Length of Extra-legal Vehicle or Load. - 303.12 Maximum front and/or rear Overhang of Extra-legal Vehicle or Load. - 303.13 Detail of shipment/cargo/load. - 303.14 Start and End point as origin and destination within Colorado. - 303.15 Preferred Route(s) of Travel listed by highway numbers for all single trip permits and Chapter 6 Special permits. - 303.16 Route Survey for all Vehicles or Loads that exceed 17' 6" in height. - 303.17 Route Survey for all Vehicles or Loads that exceed 130' in Length.
+- When an Extra-legal Vehicle or Load is operating under any permit, an electronically transmitted copy of a Transport Permit shall be acceptable. - The Applicant must include the following information and documentation as part of the application: - 303.1 Applicant name, address and phone number. - 303.2 Type of permit requested. - 303.3 Method of payment. - 303.4 Make, model and the entire Vehicle Identification Number of the power unit to be permitted. - 303.5 Start date for the Permit. - 303.6 Maximum total weight of Extra-legal Vehicle or Load. - 303 7 Distribution of axle weights with axle spacing if applying for overweight permit. - 303.8 Maximum number of Axles of the complete unit. - 303.9 Maximum Height of Extra-legal Vehicle or Load. - 303.10 Maximum Width of Extra-legal Vehicle or Load. - 303.11 Maximum Length of Extra-legal Vehicle or Load. - 303.12 Maximum front and/or rear Overhang of Extra-legal Vehicle or Load. - 303.13 Detail of shipment/cargo/load. - 303.14 Start and End point as origin and destination within Colorado. - 303.15 Preferred Route(s) of Travel listed by highway numbers for all single trip permits and Chapter 6 Special permits. - 303.16 Route Survey for all Vehicles or Loads that exceed 17' 6" in height. - 303.17 Route Survey for all Vehicles or Loads that exceed 130' in Length. - 303.18 USDOT number

-304 ANNUAL PERMITS

-304.1 Maximum Limits for Annual Permits - If an Extra-legal Vehicle or Load exceeds the Maximum Limits the Applicant must obtain a Chapter 6 Special permit.
-Chapter 6 Special permits will not be issued to Vehicles or Loads that are defined as a divisible Vehicle or Load.

-- 304.2 The Maximum Limits that may be authorized for an Extra-legal Vehicle or Load operating under an Annual Oversize/Overweight permit are as follows: - 304.2.1 Sixteen feet in Height, subject to the Maximum Limits for Height designated on the Height Restriction Map. - 304.2.2 Two hundred thousand pounds Gross Vehicle Weight, subject to the Maximum Limits for Axle weight designated on the Bridge Weight Limit Map. - 304.2.3 Seventeen feet in Width, subject to the Maximum Limit for Width designated on the Pilot Escort and Oversize Restriction Map. - 304.2.4 One hundred thirty feet in Length for all four-lane Highways. - 304.2.5 One hundred twenty feet in Length for all non-Mountainous, two-lane Highways. - 304.2.6 One hundred ten feet in Length for all Mountainous two-lane Highways. - 304.2.7 Thirty-five foot rear Overhang. - 304.2.8 Twenty-five foot front Overhang.

-305 QUAD AXLE ANNUAL OVERWEIGHT PERMIT FOR DIVISIBLE VEHICLES OR LOADS
+- 303.19 The Applicant's signature on the paper application or by electronic means when using the online application system. - 304 ANNUAL PERMITS - 304.1 Maximum Limits for Annual Permits If an Extra-legal Vehicle or Load exceeds the Maximum Limits the Applicant must obtain a Chapter 6 Special permit.
+Chapter 6 Special permits will not be issued to Vehicles or Loads that are defined as a divisible Vehicle or Load. - 304.2 The Maximum Limits that may be authorized for an Extra-legal Vehicle or Load operating under an Annual Oversize/Overweight permit are as follows: - 304.2.1 Sixteen feet in Height, subject to the Maximum Limits for Height designated on the Height Restriction Map. - 304.2.2 Two hundred thousand pounds Gross Vehicle Weight, subject to the Maximum Limits for Axle weight designated on the Bridge Weight Limit Map. - 304.2.3 Seventeen feet in Width, subject to the Maximum Limit for Width designated on the Pilot Escort and Oversize Restriction Map. - 304.2.4 One hundred thirty feet in Length for all four-lane Highways. - 304.2.5 One hundred twenty feet in Length for all non-Mountainous, two-lane Highways. - 304.2.6 One hundred ten feet in Length for all Mountainous two-lane Highways. - 304.2.7 Thirty-five foot rear Overhang. - 304.2.8 Twenty-five foot front Overhang. - 305 QUAD AXLE ANNUAL OVERWEIGHT PERMIT FOR DIVISIBLE VEHICLES OR LOADS